-Your bedroom shouldn’t be too warm – get it to around 16 degrees celsius and make it as pitch black as possible.
+Your bedroom shouldn’t be too warm – get it to around 16 degrees celsius (61 degrees Fahrenheit) and make it as pitch black as possible.
 If your blinds don’t keep the light out reliably try to use a sleeping mask.

-Try to only use your bed for sleeping and having sex.
-If you do homework, work or anything in there, your mind cannot rest – you are always in work mode.
+Your bed is for sleeping.
+If you do homework, work, or anything in there, your mind cannot rest – you are always in work mode.